Ashkan-Yaldaie/thesis/documents/Thesis.md

 - Changing the user password
 - Location and timezone settings

-For security reasons,  the internet cable remained disconnected from the router before changing the password, the cable can be connected again after rebooting the device. `sudo reboot` is the terminal command for restarting the RasPi.
+For security reasons,  the internet cable remained disconnected from the router before changing the password, the cable is connected again after rebooting the device. `sudo reboot` is the terminal command for restarting the RasPi.
 The next step is to update the system by entering these commands in the following order:

 `sudo apt-get update`
 `sudo apt-get upgrade`